shyheimbatts/configure-ad/README.md

 - Step 2 **Create a Domain Admin user within the domain**
 - Step 3 **Join Client-1 to your domain (mydomain.com)**
 - Step 4 **Setup Remote Desktop for non-administrative users on Client-1**
-- Step 5 **Create addiotional users and attempt to log into Client-1 with one of the users**
+- Step 5 **Create additional users and attempt to log into Client-1 with a users**

 <h2>Deployment and Configuration Steps</h2>